gatk-workflows/intel-gatk3-4-germline-snps-indels/README.md

 ├── PairedSingleSampleWf\_noqc\_nocram\_optimized.wdl *&rarr;* WDL optimized for on-prem \
 ├── PairedSingleSampleWf\_noqc\_nocram\_withcleanup\_optimized.wdl *&rarr;* WDL optimized for on-prem with cleanup of output results (for throughput analysis)

+For the PairedSingleSampleWf\_noqc\_nocram\_optimized.wdl file, modify [Line 1270](https://github.com/gatk-workflows/intel-gatk3-4-germline-snps-indels/blob/master/PairedSingleSampleWf_noqc_nocram_optimized.wdl#L1270) to the path where datasets reside in your cluster.

+For the PairedSingleSampleWf\_noqc\_nocram\_withcleanup\_optimized.wdl file, modify [Line 1317](https://github.com/gatk-workflows/intel-gatk3-4-germline-snps-indels/blob/master/PairedSingleSampleWf_noqc_nocram_withcleanup_optimized.wdl#L1317) to the path where datasets reside in your cluster.

+In the JSON files, modify the paths to the datasets and tools where they reside in your cluster.

 ### DATASETS
 Contact Intel/Broad for access to the WGS data needed for this workflow.